Ujjwal-eng/fake_news_detection/README.md

 - ✅ Absence of proper attribution and sources
 - ✅ Vague or missing details

+#### Layer 2: AI Fact-Checker (NEW!)
+The fact-checker performs **content verification and claim validation**:
+- ✅ **Entity Verification**: Cross-references organizations, locations, and infrastructure with Wikipedia
+- ✅ **Numerical Validation**: Detects unrealistic claims (impossible percentages, distances, speeds)
+- ✅ **Scam Pattern Detection**: Identifies viral message patterns ("forward this", "share urgently")
+- ✅ **Confidence Override**: Automatically flags articles with verifiable false claims as FAKE

+**How it works**: If the fact-checker detects contradictions (e.g., non-existent metro lines, impossible statistics), it **overrides the ML prediction** and classifies the article as FAKE NEWS, even if the writing style appears professional.

 ### What the System CANNOT Detect
-Despite the three-tier approach, some limitations remain:
+Despite the dual-layer approach, some limitations remain:
-- ❌ Cannot verify claims not yet fact-checked by professional organizations (for Google API tier)
-- ❌ Cannot verify very recent events not yet documented on Wikipedia (for AI fact-checker tier)
+- ❌ Cannot verify very recent events not yet documented on Wikipedia
 - ❌ Cannot access paywalled sources or private databases
 - ❌ Limited to English language content
 - ❌ Cannot verify claims requiring real-time data or government databases

-**Example**: A fake news article about a non-existent Delhi Metro line, written in professional journalistic style with specific details, would be caught by the AI fact-checker (Tier 2) which verifies infrastructure claims against Wikipedia, or by Google API (Tier 1) if fact-checkers have already debunked it.
+**Example**: A fake news article about a non-existent Delhi Metro line, written in professional journalistic style with specific details, would be misclassified as REAL because it matches the writing patterns of legitimate news.
+The models detect patterns, not facts.

-**Solution**: The three-tier system provides comprehensive verification:
-1. **Tier 1 (Google API)**: Professional fact-checker verdicts from trusted sources
-2. **Tier 2 (AI Fact-Checker)**: Wikipedia verification + pattern detection
-3. **Tier 3 (ML Models)**: Writing style and linguistic pattern analysis
+**Solution**: For production systems, combine these ML models with:
+1. Fact-checking APIs (Alt News, BOOM Live, Snopes)
+2. Knowledge graphs (Wikipedia, Wikidata)
+3. Government database integration
+4. Source credibility analysis

 See [MODEL_LIMITATIONS.md](MODEL_LIMITATIONS.md) for detailed analysis.